-Explore game theory and symmetry with some of UBC’s best science professors.
+Explore Scaling the universe with some of UBC’s best science professors.
 Join the Vancouver Summer Program with UBC Integrated Sciences.

 The Vancouver Summer Program (VSP) is a four-week academic program offered by UBC for students from cooperating universities.
 It gives undergraduate students the opportunity to learn from world-class professors, while exploring Canadian society and culture through interactive lectures, social activities, and intercultural workshops.